swiftlang/swift-evolution/proposals/nnnn-actors.md

 With this type, `GenericActor<Int>` maintains actor isolation but `GenericActor<Transaction>` does not.

 There are solutions to these problems.
 However, the scope of the solutions is large enough that they deserve their own separate proposals.
-Therefore, **this proposal only provides data race safety with value types**.
+Therefore, **this proposal only provides basic actor isolation for data race safety with value types**.

 ### Global actors